There’s a lot of land in the world, but how much of that land is used for agriculture?

-- Whether we have enough land in the future for food and agriculture is going to depend on how we use it i.e. what we grow and produce on that land
+Whether we have enough land in the future for food and agriculture is in part going to depend on how we use it i.e. what we grow and produce on that land

-- Much of the land suitable for agriculture is already being used in many countries, so, increases in land efficiency are probably going to come from how many calories (as well as other nutritional units like grams of protein, fat, and so on) we can produce per hectare, and becoming more productive and efficient with the land we are already using, rather than expanding agricultural activities to more land
+Much of the land suitable for agriculture is already being used in many countries, so, increases in land efficiency are probably going to come from how many calories (as well as other nutritional units like grams of protein, fat, and so on) we can produce per hectare, and becoming more productive and efficient with the land we are already using, rather than expanding agricultural activities to more land

-- A diet centred around plant based foods and less around high calorie animal based diets (meat, dairy, eggs etc) tends to be able to feed more people with less land i.e. it’s more efficient, and also have a higher carrying capacity to support a greater sized population
+A diet centred around plant based foods (like vegetarian and vegan diets) and less around animal products based diets (meat, but also dairy) tends to be able to feed more people with less land i.e. it’s more efficient, and also have a higher carrying capacity to support a greater sized population

 Different Ways We Use Land In The World